Contemporary Art Society of Victoria

 Is my work photographed?

 ALL exhibited works will be photographed by the society, and displayed on the dedicated section of the CAS website, at the end of the exhibition.
 Copyright remains with the artist.
-This service is included as part of your entry fee.
+This service is included as part of your entry.

 Do I have to be a member of CAS?

 No, this is an “open call out” exhibition to all artists, and we welcome all artists to enter.
-Note: For CAS members, the entry fee is waived.
+Note: For the 2018 exhibition, the entry fee is waived.

 How is The Australian National Brooch Show publicised?

 We have an extensive e-mail list and information promoting the exhibition will be distributed widely.
 An email campaign promoting the event is also in place.
 Posters and flyers will also be sent to a variety of media outlets.

 Our easy-to-identify volunteer sales staff (CAS committee) will be on hand to transact sales during the “Try and Buy” event Note: This is the only day purchasers can pay by cash, All other brooch sales and enquires will be taken by telephone for the remainder of the show's duration.
 Payment can be made by cheque, money order or by credit card.
 CAS can take Mastercard, Visa and also a range of debit cards.
 We are able to electronically verify all transactions to ensure payment has been processed.
 CAS applies a sales commission of 25% on all sold artworks.
 Purchasers will only be able to receive their purchase when it has been paid for in full.
 (Normally at the conclusion of the exhibition) All entrants who have made sales will be posted a cheque by CAS 30 days after the exhibition.

 Can I take my artwork out of the show early?